Analyzing BAIYU (NASDAQ:BYU) & Code Chain New Continent (NASDAQ:CCNC)

-BAIYU (NASDAQ:BYU – Get Free Report) and Code Chain New Continent (NASDAQ:CCNC – Get Free Report) are both small-cap retail/wholesale companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their dividends, valuation, earnings, institutional ownership, risk, analyst recommendations and profitability.
+BAIYU (NASDAQ:BYU – Get Free Report) and Code Chain New Continent (NASDAQ:CCNC – Get Free Report) are both small-cap retail/wholesale companies, but which is the better business?
+We will compare the two companies based on the strength of their risk, valuation, institutional ownership, earnings, analyst recommendations, dividends and profitability.

+0.2% of BAIYU shares are owned by institutional investors.
+Comparatively, 34.8% of Code Chain New Continent shares are owned by institutional investors.
+0.9% of BAIYU shares are owned by company insiders.
+Comparatively, 16.3% of Code Chain New Continent shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This table compares BAIYU and Code Chain New Continent’s revenue, earnings per share and valuation.
+This table compares BAIYU and Code Chain New Continent’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue